Frequently Asked Questions

 Who is eligible for membership?

-Anyone who lives or works in Hampden, Hampshire, Franklin, or Berkshire County may join Freedom Credit Union.
+Anyone who lives, works, or attends a college/university in Hampden, Hampshire, Franklin, or Berkshire County may join Freedom Credit Union.
 Also, any relative of an existing member may also join, regardless of where he or she lives or works.

 How old do you have to be to join?

 There is no minimum age for membership.
 Ask a Member Service Representative about Baby Accounts and Youth Accounts.
 It's never too soon to start saving money!